oddbird/oddsite/content/talks/resilient-systems.rst

       conventions that can help us write
       modular & maintainable CSS.
-      We'll look at what these systems have in common, and how to mix-and-match for the needs of a particular team or project.
+      We'll look at what these systems have in common, and how to adapt those principles for the needs of your team or project.
   - title: Design Systems & Component Libraries
     summary: |
       Reusable design & component systems